htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     whole number of machines on a per day basis.

 ``DEFRAG_DRAINING_START_EXPR`` :index:`DEFRAG_DRAINING_START_EXPR`
-    A ClassAd expression that replaces the machine’s ``START`` :index:`START` expression while it’s draining.
+    A ClassAd expression that replaces the machine's ``START`` :index:`START` expression while it's draining.
 Slots which accepted a job after the machine begain draining set the machine ad attribute ``AcceptedWhileDraining`` to ``true``.
 When the last job which was not accepted while draining exits, all other jobs are